maxgerman/social/README.md

 # Features:

-- the project is using FastAPI, SQLAlchemy, Alembic, PostgreSQL, Mailhog + Docker Compose
+- the project is using FastAPI, SQLAlchemy, Alembic, PostgreSQL, pytest, Mailhog, Docker Compose
 - Users registration (profiles created automatically)
 - JWT-tokens authentication
 - Users can post, like posts, follow/unfollow other profiles